greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/LOCK.html.md

 ## <a id="section7"></a>Compatibility

 There is no `LOCK TABLE` in the SQL standard, which instead uses `SET TRANSACTION` to specify concurrency levels on transactions.
-Greenplum Database supports that too.
+Greenplum Database supports that too; see [SET TRANSACTION](SET_TRANSACTION.html) for details.

 Except for `ACCESS SHARE`, `ACCESS EXCLUSIVE`, and `SHARE UPDATE EXCLUSIVE` lock modes, the Greenplum Database lock modes and the `LOCK TABLE` syntax are compatible with those present in Oracle.